zachgitt/IDD-Fa18-Lab1/README.md

 ### 2. Blink your LED

 **Make a video of your LED blinking, and add it to your lab submission.**
+Hitting raw from the video link will download the file.
 [Blinking Video](https://github.com/zachgitt/IDD-Fa19-Lab1/blob/master/blinking_vid.mov)

 ## Part D. Manually fade an LED
 **a.
 Are you able to get the LED to glow the whole turning range of the potentiometer?
-Why or why not?**
+Why or why not?** <br>
+The LED will go from dimly glowing to full brightness.

 ## Part E. Fade an LED using Arduino